blt2114/compGenomics/README.txt

         -somewhere along the way, dump the TSS locations into a file, TSS-starts.json with objects that look like:
 {
-        "chrom":"X",            # chromosome identifier as a string
+        "seqname":"chrx",            # chromosome identifier as a string

         "location":1220,        # base offset from chromosome start

-        "read_dir":1,           # 1 if forward, 0 if backwards.
+        "strand":1,           # 1 if forward, 0 if backwards.
 This is
                                 # important if we are interested in looking
                                 # at positions upstream/ downstream of the TSS
 }